-Notes forming part of financial statements for the year ended 31 March 2025.
+Notes forming part of financial statements for the year ended 31 March, 2025 (All amounts are in Indian Rupees in Lakhs unless otherwise stated)

 3.22 Operating Cycle for current and non-current classification

 All assets and liabilities have been classified as current or non-current as per the company's normal operating cycle and other criteria set out in notes to these financial statements.
 Based on the nature of products and services and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the company has ascertained its operating cycle as 12 months for the purpose of current and non-current classification of assets and liabilities.